Robert Stroud: Legacy

-English took the last photo of Stroud, in which he is shown with a green visor.
-The warden of the prison attempted to have English prosecuted for bringing something into the prison he did not take out: unexposed film.
-The authorities declined to take any action.
-Upon Stroud's death, his personal property, including original manuscripts, was delivered to English, as his last legal representative, who later turned over some of the possessions to the Audubon Society.
+English took the last photograph of Stroud, in which he is shown with a green visor.
+The prison warden attempted to have English prosecuted for bringing something into the prison he did not take out: unexposed film; but the authorities declined to take any action.
+After Stroud's death, his personal property, including original manuscripts, was turned over to English, as his last legal representative.
+English later donated some of the possessions to the Audubon Society.

-Stroud became the subject of a 1955 book by Thomas E. Gaddis, Birdman of Alcatraz.
+Stroud was the subject of a book by Thomas E. Gaddis, Birdman of Alcatraz, published in 1955.
 Gaddis, who strongly advocated rehabilitation in the prisons, portrayed Stroud in favorable light.
-This was adapted by Guy Trosper for the 1962 film of the same name, directed by John Frankenheimer.
+The book was adapted by Guy Trosper for the screenplay of the 1962 film of the same name, directed by John Frankenheimer.
 It starred Burt Lancaster as Stroud, Karl Malden as a fictionalized and renamed warden, Thelma Ritter as Stroud's mother and Betty Field as his wife, renamed Stella Johnson in the film.
-However, former inmates of Alcatraz say that the real Stroud was far more sinister, dangerous and unpleasant than the fictionalized version portrayed in the book and film.
-One said "he was a vicious killer.
+However, some former inmates of Alcatraz say that the real Stroud was far more sinister, dangerous and unpleasant than the fictionalized version portrayed in the book and film.
+One inmate said Stroud was "a vicious killer.
 I think Burt Lancaster owes us all an apology."

-Art Carney played Stroud in the 1980 TV movie Alcatraz: The Whole Shocking Story, and Dennis Farina played Stroud in the 1987 TV movie Six Against the Rock, a dramatization of the Battle of Alcatraz of 1946.
+Art Carney portrayed Stroud in the 1980 TV movie Alcatraz: The Whole Shocking Story, and Dennis Farina played Stroud in the TV movie Six Against the Rock (1987), a dramatization of the 1946 Battle of Alcatraz.

 In music, Stroud has been the subject of the instrumental "Birdman of Alcatraz" from Rick Wakeman's Criminal Record (1977), a concept album about criminality, and the song "The Birdman" by Our Lady Peace is also about him.
 Several video games such as Galerians and Team Fortress 2 pay homage to him.